KaiWenF/LanguageByte/privacy-policy.md

 We reserve the right to update this privacy policy at any time.
 Any changes will be reflected in this document with an updated revision date.

 ## Contact
-If you have questions about this privacy policy, please contact us at:
+If you have questions about this privacy policy, please contact us at: kaiwen@kaiwen.com
-[Your Contact Information]

 ## Additional Information
 This app does not: